 Children need structure, and they feel most comfortable when their lives follow a familiar routine.
 Consistently helping out with chores around the house, especially with a somewhat regular schedule, gives your children a sense of structure.

-Your children will quickly learn how developing a routine helps them more easily accomplish things that are their responsibility.
-As your children become more proficient in completing their chores, their sense of accomplishment will continue to grow.
+Your children will quickly learn how developing a routine helps them accomplish things that are their responsibility.
+As your children become more proficient in completing their chores, their sense of accomplishment will grow.

 As your children get older, they will find that their progressively fuller schedule will no longer allow them to focus exclusively on one routine or task.
-Getting things done on a regular basis becomes more difficult.
+Getting things done regularly becomes more difficult.
 Juggling homework, their social life, and chores around the house will be difficult.
 Your children will need to develop new skills to handle the increasing demands on their time.

 With older children, it may be tempting for you to take some of the responsibilities off of your child’s plate to allow them to focus more on pressing things like academics.
 After all, no parent wants to watch their child struggle to keep up with their responsibilities or fall behind in their studies.
 However, giving in to this natural desire to keep your children from feeling overwhelmed means missing the chance to help them gain critical time management skills that will be essential in adulthood.
 Your children are perfectly capable of developing the coping skills needed to get through trying times.